-Put the mode switch into the initialisation position Pull the Initialisation pin high and restart the module
+Put the mode switch into the initialisation position and restart the module

 Use either the graphical user interface KeySafe or the command line tool new-world.
 Using either tool you must specify the number of cards in the Administrator Card Set and the encryption algorithm to use, Triple-DES or AES.
 To ensure that the module is in Level 3 mode you must